TinyTapeout/tt05-dffram-example/README.md

 ## Tiny Tapeout DFFRAM Example

+This project includes a 32x32 DFFRAM macro with a single read/write port (1RW).

+The size of the example project is 2x4 tiles, and the DFFRAM macro takes roughly 40% of the available space, leaving plenty of space for custom logic.

 ## What is Tiny Tapeout?

 TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip.